 The current popular roofing color is any shade of grey.
 Grey is less harsh than black and blends in better with the surroundings.
-You can also get lighter grey colors that reflect heat and keep energy costs down.
+You can also get light grey colors that reflect heat and keep energy costs down.
 Other popular colors are muted blues or greens, which can complement your natural environment.

 Many people are also going for designer shingles, which are thicker than traditional shingles and give your roof more character.
 Cedar shake shingles achieve a similar look.